Aditya61101/Group-Study/contribution.md

 - Add a reference to the original repository: `git remote add upstream https://github.com/Aditya61101/Group-Study.git`
 - Check the remotes for this repository: `git remote -v`
 - Always take a pull from the upstream repository to your main branch to keep it updated as per the main project repository: `git pull upstream main`
-- Create a new branch(prefer a branch name that relates to your assigned issue): `git checkout -b <YOUR_BRANCH_NAME>`
+- Create a new branch (prefer a branch name that relates to your assigned issue): `git checkout -b <YOUR_BRANCH_NAME>`
 - Install project dependencies: `npm install`

 ## How Can I Contribute?

 ### Reporting Issues

 If you are reporting an issue, please ensure that it's not already present in [Issues](https://github.com/Aditya61101/Group-Study/issues).
-Otherwise, you can [open a new issue](https://github.com/Aditya61101/Group-Study/issues/new) and provide a detailed information about the issue.
+Otherwise, you can [open a new issue](https://github.com/Aditya61101/Group-Study/issues/new) and provide detailed information about the issue.

 ### Feature Requests